VaatiTheMinish/theuselessbutton.com/README.md

 )

 I like open source things so why not to release the code.
-If you would like to make changes to the main branch create a pull request.
+If you would like to make changes to the main branch, or add a message at a number where there is already a message create a pull request.

 - Vaati
 - Galaxyy